jackyzha0/jackyzha0.github.io/content/thoughts/Rhizome Proposal.md

 > Companies of the future should derive value from the intelligence they provide on top of existing data rather than have the value be just the data.

+![[thoughts/images/Rhizome.png]]*How can we imagine more rhizomatic structures instead of arborescent systems?*

 *DISCLAIMER: To borrow words from [Robin Sloan](https://www.robinsloan.com/lab/specifying-spring-83/): While it is okay to share this link, I want to underscore that I am sending it specifically to you with the hope that you will really think about it!
 At such a primordial stage, a proposal like this doesn’t need diffuse, drive-by attention.
 It needs, instead, close consideration and generous imagination.*

 The competitive advantage of the vast majority of today’s centralized platforms are in their data moats and network effects.
 The major reason why these platforms remain so dominant is because of their data and users, not because of how good the service quality is.